chuckabox/imc-prosperity-4/readme.md

 <summary><h2>Round 4</h2></summary>
 <br>

 After the disappointing algo results in Round 3, we felt defeated and were honestly ready to give up.
 Breaking into the top 25 — let alone the top 10 — seemed impossible from that position.
 Luckily, in Chris's opinion, this round was incredibly easy, as it was very similar to Round 2 from the previous year.
-His trading algo that year had landed him in 3rd place, so he was confident that re-implementing the same strategy would lead to strong results.
+He participated the previous year, and his trading algo that year had landed him in 3rd place for that round, so he was confident that re-implementing the same strategy would lead to strong results.

 <h3>Algo</h3>